robinkarim/Production-Book/docs/ini/installing-the-cirrent-agent-ini-on-raspberry-pi.rst

     * `https://downloads.raspberrypi.org/raspbian/images/ <https://downloads.raspberrypi.org/raspbian/images/>`_
 * Raspberry Pi Terminal access
     * `https://www.raspberrypi.org/documentation/usage/terminal/ <https://www.raspberrypi.org/documentation/usage/terminal/>`_
-* Cirrent Console account
+* CIRRENT™ Console account
-    * Please register for a console account using the invite email sent by Cirrent.
+    * Please register for a console account using the invite email sent by CIRRENT™.
 You can also request an account by contacting support@cirrent.com
-* The latest Cirrent Agent .deb package
+* The latest CIRRENT™ Agent .deb package

 Setup
 -------
 1. Make sure your Raspberry Pi is running a clean OS installation and is powered on with your official Raspberry Pi power supply
 2. Make sure your Raspberry Pi is connected to the 2.4 GHz Wi-Fi network and can reach the Internet
     * `https://www.raspberrypi.org/documentation/configuration/wireless/ <https://www.raspberrypi.org/documentation/configuration/wireless/>`_
-3. Make sure you have a provisioning key and secret ready for the Cirrent Agent.
-Each Cirrent Agent must be authorized to communicate with the Cirrent Cloud.
-Log into your Cirrent Console account to generate the provisioning key and secret if you don't have one already.
+3. Make sure you have a provisioning key and secret ready for the CIRRENT™ Agent.
+Each CIRRENT™ Agent must be authorized to communicate with the CIRRENT™ Cloud.
+Log into your CIRRENT™ Console account to generate the provisioning key and secret if you don't have one already.

 Installation
 --------------